Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

     * *As a shopper I can easily select the drink & quantity I wish to purchase so that I can ensure I don't accidentally select the wrong product or quantity*

-        * As per the quantity select in this 'ARRRR image below, the user can click the + & minus buttons to confirm the quantity of each product.
+        * As per the quantity select in this 'ARRRR image below, the user can click the plus & minus buttons to confirm the quantity of each product.
 In this occasion where the pirate has purchased 16 bottle of Rumish.

         ![Quantity choice](readme/assets/testing-images/user-story/quantity.jpg)